 [The portions of section 26 relating to section 17(1)(k) of Proclamation No. 3 of 1917 are deleted by AG 14 of 1989.
 The portions of section 26 relating to Proclamation 11 of 1922 and Proclamation 11 of 1927 in the Schedule are deleted by Act 23 of 1992.
 This makes the associated portions of the Schedule irrelevant, even though the Schedule is not explicitly amended.
-The associated portions of the Schedule are struck out here.]
+The provisions in the Schedule referred to in section 26 are repealed in so far as those provisions amend Proclamation 9 of 1924 by Act 21 of 2018.]

-Provisions repealed or amended Extent of repeal or amendment Act No. 24 of 1913, of the Parliament of the Union of South Africa, as applied to this Territory by Proclamation No. 52 of 1921, in respect of its application to this Territory: Section three, sub-section (1)(d).
+Provisions repealed or amended Extent of repeal or amendment Act No. 24 of 1913 , of the Parliament of the Union of South Africa, as applied to this Territory by Proclamation No. 52 of 1921, in respect of its application to this Territory: Section three, sub-section (1)(d).
 By the repeal of this paragraph.
-Proclamation No. 3 of 1917: Section seventeen, sub-section (1)(k), as amended by Proclamation No. 6 of 1925.
-By the deletion of the word "administration" and the substitution therefor of the word "protection" Proclamation No. 11 of 1922: Section two.
+Proclamation No. 3 of 1917: [The portions of section 26 relating to section 17(1)(k) of Proclamation No. 3 of 1917 are deleted by AG 14 of 1989.]
+Section seventeen, sub-section (1)(k), as amended by Proclamation No. 6 of 1925.
+By the deletion of the word "administration" and the substitution therefor of the word "protection" Proclamation No. 11 of 1922: [The portions of section 26 relating to Proclamation 11 of 1922 and Proclamation 11 of 1927 in the Schedule are deleted by Act 23 of 1992 .]
+Section two.
 By the repeal of this section.
 Section three.
 By the repeal of this section.
 Section eleven, sub-section (1) as amended by Proclamation No. 11 of 1927.
 By deletion of the words "superintendent of natives" and the substitution therefor of the words "native commissioner or assistant native commissioner".
 Section eleven, sub-section (2) as amended by Proclamation No. 11 of 1927.
 By the insertion immediately after the word "magistrate" of the words "native commissioner, assistant native commissioner".
 Section twelve, sub-section (1).
 By the deletion of the words "enter or".
 Section twelve, sub-section (2).
 By the deletion of this sub-section and the substitution therefor of the following: - "(2) If any authorised person other than a native commissioner, assistant native commissioner or magistrate refuses to issue a pass to leave the Territory or travel therein, he shall immediately report such refusal to the native commissioner or assistant native commissioner within whose area of jurisdiction the refusal takes place, and if there is no such native commissioner or assistant native commissioner, to the magistrate of the district; and the officer to whom the report is made shall issue or refuse to issue the pass, as he deems fit.
-If the authorised person refusing to issue such pass is a native commissioner, assistant native commissioner or magistrate, he shall immediately report such refusal to the Secretary for South West
+If the authorised person refusing to issue such pass is a native commissioner, assistant native commissioner or magistrate, he shall immediately report such refusal to the Secretary for South West Africa, who shall issue or refuse to issue the pass, as he thinks fit".
+Section fourteen.
+By the deletion of the words "superintendent of natives" and the substitution therefor of the words "native commissioner, assistant native commissioner, superintendent of a native location or reserve".
+Section seventeen.
+By the repeal of this section.
+Proclamation No. 9 of 1924 [provisions that amend Proclamation 9 of 1924 repealed by section 1 of Act 21 of 2018]